-This lesson shows you how to run ParaView with the client running on your desktop and the pvservers executing in parallel on the LC clusters.
-This tutorial assumes you are using a Macintosh or Linux desktop machine.
-If you are using Windows, it will still work, but you will need to use something like PuTTY to set up the SSH tunnel.
-Please contact the LC Computing Hotline at 2-4531 for assistance.
+This tutorial shows you how to run ParaView with the client running on your desktop and the pvserver tasks executing in parallel on an LC cluster.
+This tutorial assumes you have already installed a copy of ParaView on your local desktop.
+If you haven't already, please see our main ParaView page for download instructions.
+If you are using Windows, you will need to install additional software, e.g. PuTTY, to set up the SSH tunnels.

 Overview of ParaView Components for Parallel Usage at LLNL

 The figure above shows a pictorial representation of ParaView as run in parallel at LLNL.
 The client runs on your local desktop and uses your graphics card to display images quickly on your computer.
 The heavy lifting is done on batch nodes of an LC cluster.
 Because of the firewalls at LLNL, you will have to establish an SSH tunnel to carry the data from the "listening server" to the client on your desktop.
 The instructions below will walk you through this setup.

 Your desktop installation of ParaView should match the version you are running on the LC cluster.